Kylob/KJGV_Bible/README.md

 ## **Philosophy**
 - **Accuracy**
-  This translation reflects the precise grammatical and lexical information present in the Hebrew text without adding interpretive smoothing or doctrinal framing.
+  This translation reflects the precise grammatical and lexical information present in the Hebrew text without interpretive smoothing.
 - **Consistency**
-  Each Hebrew root is mapped to a stable English rendering, allowing readers to follow meaning across contexts without contextual reinterpretation.
+  Each Hebrew root is mapped to a stable English rendering, allowing readers to follow usage across contexts.
 - **Transparency**
-  All translation decisions are exposed through structural fidelity, morphological clarity, and concordances that show how meanings have been rendered throughout the text.
+  By exposing the Hebrew structure, the translation process becomes fully transparent.

 ## **Usage**
 This translation enables you to:
 - study word usage with morphological clarity
-- engage the text with with a fresh, unfiltered perspective
+- engage the text with a fresh, unfiltered perspective
 - follow meanings across contexts without interpretive paraphrasing

 ## **License**